-Class Work Students are expected to bring the course materials (posted on the course Moodle site), and a dictionary (print or digital) to every lesson.
-Students are expected to complete weekly homework assignments, both on paper and on the Moodle website.
+Class Work: Students are expected to bring the course materials (in a booklet and/or posted on the Moodle course site), and a dictionary (print or digital) to every lesson.
+Students are expected to complete homework assignments, both on paper and on the course Moodle website.